Rakshitgupta9/COM-611_2021A1R050/Exp 1/README.md

    - The script initializes the number of attributes (`num_attributes`) and an empty list `a` to store the training data.

 2. **Reading Training Data:**
-   - The training data is read from the 'enjoysport.csv' file using the `csv` module, and the initial dataset is printed.
+   - The training data is read from the 'trained_data.csv' file using the `csv` module, and the initial dataset is printed.

 3. **Initial Hypothesis:**
    - The script initializes the hypothesis with '0' for each attribute and prints the initial hypothesis.